 - That it is more blessed to give than to receive.

 - What can we do for you?

 - In addition to gaining a worldwide family of Brothers and Sisters and the many philosophical lessons of our Degrees dating back centuries, there are many benefits to being a member of the Independent Order of Odd Fellows.
 Members learn and use many valuable life skills that carry over into life outside the Lodge.
 These skills are useful to anyone trying to better their career and will be handy on any resumé or for anyone who is an entrepreneur trying to start their own business.

 - We are looking for individuals who have a variety of valuable skills to help us be the best Order we can be.
 Even though we have been around for 200 years, we are made up of almost entirely of men and women who volunteer their time and talents to make the Independent Order of Odd Fellows one of the oldest charitable organizations in the World.
 This grassroots approach allows us to spend most of the money we take in on helping others.

-- Jefferson Lodge No. 38 meets at 7pm every Thursday (except for holidays).
+- Jefferson Lodge No. 38 gathers at 6pm and meets at 7pm every Thursday (except for holidays).